tp-1000/LiveLoad/README.markdown

-#### A simple server that provides basic live-loading
+#### A simple server that provides basic live-reloading

-    1) From commandline run with direcotry to watch parameter
+1) From commandline run and pass directory to watch
+       `$java -jar LiveLoad-1.0.0.jar  aProject/dir/`

-    2) Request file from localhost:8080/<file.html>
+2) Request project html file from the server
+   From the browser request -- localhost:8080/someFile.html

-    3) Modify file in direcotry
+3) Modify file in directory
+   Save, Create, Delete a file in your project

 4) Browser forces reload
+   The change triggers websocket to close calling browser to reload

+***
-    Note - will not move up a directory for requests - no requests to outside project
+###### Note -  Will not move up a directory for requests
+###### Will not handle requests to outside the project